Stephen Huneck: Career

 Huneck met fellow student Gwen Ide in Boston.
 The pair married in 1975 and moved to Vermont, settling at the Quarry Hill Creative Center in Rochester, Vermont.
 There Huneck began carving wood while continuing to sell antiques.
 He was discovered in 1984 when Jay Johnson noticed one of his carvings, an angel carved from pine, in Huneck's pick-up truck.
 Johnson asked Huneck how much he wanted for the angel.
 Not intending to sell it and believing that the man would not pay such a high price, Huneck told Johnson that he wanted $1,000.
 Johnson, a Manhattan-based art gallery owner focused on folk art, bought the angel on the spot and then continued to purchase carvings from Huneck.

 In 1994, Huneck fell down the stairs at his studio while carrying a large carving, breaking several ribs and suffering a head injury.
 While in hospital after the fall, he suffered from acute respiratory distress syndrome and ended up in a coma for two months.
 During his recovery, Huneck found his hands were too weak to carve in his traditional manner, so he began more "gentle" carving, using a mallet and chisel to make woodcuts.
-The prime subject for these artworks was Sally, Huneck's black lab, who, along with his other dogs, helped encourage him in his recovery.
+The prime subject for these artworks was Sally, Huneck's Labrador Retriever, who, along with his other dogs, helped encourage him in his recovery.

 After recovering from the accident, Huneck and his wife purchased the property in St. Johnsbury, Vermont, that would become Dog Mountain in 1995, turning an old barn on the site into his studio.
 Although it was their home, the Hunecks opened Dog Mountain to the public, inviting people to bring their dogs to two annual gatherings, the Dog Party and Dog Fest, where dogs could run off-leash.

 Despite his critical success, Huneck and Dog Mountain suffered financially during the Great Recession and after having to lay off a number of employees, Huneck, who suffered from depression, committed suicide on January 7, 2010, outside his psychiatrist's office in Littleton, New Hampshire.